ztjhz/BetterChatGPT/README.md

 ### My preferred way to run [MacOS]:
 1. Clone this repository.
 (I renamed the folder TanGPT)
-2. cd into the repo named TanGPT (i.e. `cd Downloads/TanGPT`)
+2. cd into the repo (i.e. `cd Downloads/BetterChatGPT`)
 3. `yarn`
 4. `yarn build`
 5. `yarn dev` for Web UI, accessing via browser at localhost:$PORT as the url, substituting $PORT from the output you'll get.
-5. `yarn electron` for an Electron app instance instead (my go-to)
+6. `yarn electron` for an Electron app instance instead (my go-to)
-6. If using the official OpenAI endpoint, enter your api key from the API at the bottom left, it is stored locally and privately.
+7. If using the official OpenAI endpoint, enter your api key from the API at the bottom left, it is stored locally and privately.

 # Please do not abuse the personal endpoint I host and provide as a proxy for testing.